-MAGGIE THATCHER ruled and stood firm as ruler and Yazz insisted that the only way was up!
-Some prospered in ’88 but Womack & Womack saw teardrops on the faces of the less fortunate.
+MAGGIE THATCHER ruled and stood firm as ruler, whilst Yazz insisted that the only way was up!
+Some prospered in ’88, but Womack & Womack saw teardrops on the faces of the less fortunate.
 According to Belinda Carlisle, heaven is a place on earth, but it’s also a place where you’d be criticised in you bumped into Alexander O’Neil.
 Fairgound Attraction told us it had to be perfect, but Kylie added a touch a realism by belting out ‘I should be so lucky!’

 Climie Fisher was spot-on with love changes everything as the first BBC Red Nose Day makes £15m for charity.
 Mandela was always on the mind of the Pet Shop Boys as the concert at Wembley marked his 70th birthday.
 Transmission Vamp sang ‘I want your love‘ and with a nudge from U2, we had the desire to oblige.